|appliance resource center|

 ice maker troubleshooting

 Ice makers built in to your refrigerator are super handy.
-However, if something on a fridge requires troubleshooting, more often than not it’s our frosty friend in the freezer.
+However, if something on a fridge requires troubleshooting, more often than not it’s in the freezer.
 The good news is you can probably diagnose and treat the most common problems without a service tech.

 Here are some of the most frequently asked questions from ServiceMatters.com about ice makers for you to print, save or bookmark (or frame).